cha2ranga/powerstore-csm-resiliency/README.md

 ## Install Rancher UI

-When I installed cluster with 1.25 or 1.26, helm repo produced an error due to pod security policy.
-Even though I tried to disable it during helm upgrade, there was no luck.
+When I installed the cluster with version 1.25 or 1.26, the helm repo produced an error due to the pod security policy.
+Even though I tried to disable it during the helm upgrade, there was no luck.

 Then install the cluster with 1.24 and then setup Rancher UI.
 Later upgrade to 1.26.0 packages.